• Home

 Support for the mission activities of the Seventh-day Adventist church has always been part of the Sabbath School program.
 This video is Mission Spotlight for this week.

-The post Mission Spotlight for May 15 first appeared on Sabbath School Net.
+The post Mission Spotlight for Nov 13 appeared first on Sabbath School Net.

 Share this: